Get Motivated: 10 Tips for Boosting Your Motivation

 While visualization has become the biggest buzzword in the self-help movement, there’s real science behind it.
 For example, studies show that when athletes visualize a successful outcome, it helps improve performance through increasing concentration, coordination and motivation.
 Visualizing a positive outcome can reduce fear and stress as well.

 It all comes down to how visualization works in the brain.
-Neurons, responsible for transmitting information, decode achievement imagery the same as it does real-life achievement.
+Neurons, responsible for transmitting information, decode achievement imagery the same as it does with real-life achievement.
 When you visualize something, your brain produces an electrical impulse that instructs neurons to perform that action, which in turn creates new neural pathways.
 These neural pathways are what generate learned behavior and new memories.

 The next time you need a boost of motivation, visualize whatever your goal might be.
 When you keep your desired outcome in mind, you increase your chances of achieving it.